 Our treatment programs also work in conjunction with our 12-step programs.
 We commonly connect our clients with local 12-step groups in order to bolster recovery and to ensure that you have a sober support network.
 The most common 12-step groups are Alcoholics Anonymous and Narcotics Anonymous, but there are many other groups, and we can help you find the right one.

 Kratom is under intense scrutiny because it is a natural opioid that seems to have a high addiction potential and possible overdose potential, and it is thought to cause withdrawal symptoms.
 While some people use kratom either as a safer opioid compared to heroin or to mitigate the withdrawal symptoms from opioids, kratom is not considered safe or medically appropriate.
-If you are attempting to stop using kratom, opioids, or any other substances, then contact Granite Recovery Center, and we can help you.
+If you are attempting to stop using kratom, opioids, or any other substances, then contact Granite Recovery Centers, and we can help you.